GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 1. Choose a default storage class for the backup data (*Coldline* is recommended), then click **CONTINUE**.
 The pricing of Google Cloud Storage varies depending on location and storage class.
 Please see [Cloud Storage Pricing](https://cloud.google.com/storage/pricing) for more information.
 1. Choose *Uniform* as the Access control type, and click **CONTINUE**.
+1. Leave other options as default, then click **CREATE**.
-1. CubeBackup itself has object versioning and data encryption functions, so there is no need to enable the *Object versioning*, *Retention policy*, or *Data Encryption* for this bucket.
+CubeBackup itself has object versioning and data encryption functions, so there is no need to enable the *Object versioning*, *Retention policy*, or *Data Encryption* for this bucket.
 Otherwise, this may result in unnecessary file duplication and extra costs.
-Leave these options as default, then click **CREATE**.